 On December 13, 1987 Sonny joined the Cincinnati Police Division as a Police Recruit.
-He was promoted to Police Officer on May 1, 1988 and assigned to District 4.
+He was promoted to Police Officer on May 1, 1988, issued Badge 396, and assigned to District 4.
 As was policy then, Officer Kim was rotated to District 2 on September 24, 1989.

-During 1989, he was personally commended by a citizen for rapid response and professional action in apprehending a stabbing suspect with weapon in hand.
-Police Chief Lawrence E. Whalen commended him in 1990 for dedication and initiative resulting in the closures of 15 aggravated burglary cases.
+During 1989, he was personally commended by a citizen for rapid response and professional action in apprehending a stabbing suspect with his weapon still in his hand.
+Police Chief Lawrence E. Whalen commended him in 1990 for dedication and initiative resulting in the closures of fifteen residential burglary cases.

-Another commendation came from Assistant Chief H. Bruce Knox in 1994 for peacefully negotiating with a man who barricaded himself in building.
-Police Chief Michael C. Snowden commended him in 1997 for keen observations and professionalism in taking charge of a potentially fatal/suicidal situation.
-Then another from Acting Police Chief Richard L. Janke in 2005 for rescuing a man who jumped from I-275 bridge.
+Another commendation came from Assistant Police Chief H. Bruce Knox in 1994 for peacefully negotiating with a man who barricaded himself in building.
+Police Chief Michael C. Snowden commended him in 1997 for keen observations and professionalism in taking charge of a potentially suicidal situation.
+Then another commendation came from Acting Police Chief Richard L. Janke in 2005 for rescuing a man who had jumped from I-275 bridge into the Ohio River.
 During 2013 he received the Department Award for Exemplary Conduct.

 Officer Kim was highly respected by his commanders, supervisors, peers, and the communities in which he lived and served.
 He was a success as a police officer, mentor, sensei, father, and husband.
 By June 2015, he had served his community 27½ years and earned 21 letters of appreciation and/or commendation.

-Later on the 19th, about 8:55 a.m., Hummons posted on Facebook, “I love every last one of y’all to whoever has been in my life … You’re the real mvp.”
-He texted his friends with similar messages.
+Later on the 19th, about 8:55 a.m., Hummons posted on Facebook, “I love every last one of y’all to whoever has been in my life.
+You’re the real mvp (sic). ” He texted his friends with similar messages.
 At 9:03 a.m. and again at 9:10 a.m. he called 9-1-1 and reported a belligerent man with a gun at Whetsel Avenue and Roe Street.
 He gave the Primary Complaint Operator his own description and walked out of the house with a semiautomatic pistol.

 Officer Kim, who was working an off day to increase police visibility, was dispatched.

-About that time a Hamilton County Probation Officer known to both of them and who had been listening to his police radio pulled up and spoke to Maston and Hummons.
+About that time a Hamilton County Probation Officer known to both of them, and who had been listening to his police radio, pulled up and spoke to Ms. Maston and Hummons.
 He encouraged Hummons to go home.

 Officer Kim arrived on the scene at 9:19 a.m. and immediately recognized the “suspect” by the description Hummons gave.
 The Probation Officer pulled forward to the corner.

 Hummons pulled away from his mother and handed her his wallet.
-He then waved to Officer Kim in a “bring it on!” motion, beckoning him over to him as if he wanted to fight.
-Officer Kim got out of his car with a Tazer in hand.
-Maston stepped between the two men and told Officer Kim, “I’ll take him home.”
+He then waved to Officer Kim in a “bring it on!” motion, beckoning him over as if he wanted to fight.
+Officer Kim got out of his car with a Taser in hand.
+Ms. Maston stepped between the two men and told Officer Kim, “I’ll take him home.”

 Hummons drew his pistol.
-Officer Kim dropped the Tazer and drew his pistol.
-Hummons immediately and repeatedly fired on Officer Kim, purposefully or unintentionally with his mother between him and Officer Kim.
-Officer Kim could not fire back without hitter her; while being struck by bullets in both arms and one shot entered his left side just below his ballistic vest and Officer Kim went down.
+Officer Kim dropped the Taser and drew his pistol.
+Hummons immediately and repeatedly fired on Officer Kim, with his mother between him and Officer Kim.
+Officer Kim could not fire back without hitter her; while being struck by bullets in both arms.
+Then one shot entered his left side just below his ballistic vest and Officer Kim went down.

 Hummons then engaged the Probation Officer who was at his car near the corner.
 Apparently out of ammunition, Hummons went to Officer Kim on the ground and wrestled from him his Smith and Wesson M&P 9mm semiautomatic pistol.

 Cincinnati Officers Bob Ahlers and Ron Fuller were next to arrive.
 They tore Officer Kim’s shirt and vest off and started CPR.
-Cincinnati Fire personnel took over CPR a few minutes later.
-But Officer Kim’s final wound had cause non-survivable damage to vital organs.
+Cincinnati Fire personnel arrived and took over CPR a few minutes later.
+But Officer Kim’s final wound had caused non-survivable damage to vital organs.
 He was likely deceased at that moment.

-Officer Kim is survived by his wife, Jessica Kim, and three sons, Timothy Kim, Jacob Kim, and Joshua Kim.
+Officer Kim was survived by his wife, Jessica Kim, and sons, Timothy Kim, Jacob Kim, and Joshua Kim.
 A visitation was held 2 p.m. to 8 p.m. on Thursday, June 25, 2015 at the Xavier University Cintas Center.
-Thousands of active and retired officers and police civilian employees, and citizens walked by the casket while his family looked on.
+Thousands of active and retired officers, police civilian employees, and citizens walked by the casket while his family looked on.
 Queen City Fraternal Order of Police Lodge 69 services were held at 7 p.m.

-Officer Kim’s funeral services were set for 11 a.m. on Friday, June 26, 2015 at the Cintas Center.
+Funeral services were held at 11 a.m. on Friday, June 26, 2015 at the Cintas Center.
 The services, procession, and burial services were broadcast live by three television stations.
-More than 500 police cars and 200 motorcycles filled the XU campus parking lots and 8000 people attended the services.
+More than 500 police cars and 200 motorcycles filled the Xavier University campus parking lots and 8000 people attended the services.
 It was easily the largest police funeral ever in Cincinnati.
-At 2:04 p.m. a procession of busses and the vehicles emptied from the lots to the Gate of Heaven Cemetery where, in a pouring rain, Officer Kim’s body was laid to rest.
+At 2:04 p.m. a procession of busses and the vehicles emptied from the lots to the Gate of Heaven Cemetery where, in pouring rain, Officer Kim’s body was laid to rest.

 © This narrative was revised on March 3, 2017 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Museum Director.
 All rights are reserved to him and the Greater Cincinnati Police Historical Society.